 Park parents’ philanthropy continued with the second major gift that came through on NC State Day of Giving.
 Long-serving Selection Committee leader and Park parent Brent Bumgarner created a planned gift with his wife, Laura, establishing the 9th co-named Park Scholarship.
 This extended the trend in which each NC State Day of Giving campaign has marked the creation of a new co-named Park Scholarship.
-This gift — a $350,000 endowment — is matched with Park Foundation funds to support one Park Scholarship in perpetuity.
+This gift — a $350,000 endowment — will be matched 100 percent by funds previously given by the Park Foundation and will fund the full cost of one four-year Park Scholarship in perpetuity.

 NC State Day of Giving features many fun ways to support Park Scholarships.
 From a hashtag match challenge in which participants tweeted what they loved about NC State to earn $10 for Park Scholarships, to social media competitions for exceptional Pack pets, our community seized opportunities to get involved.
 From Bark Scholars to a very SPIFFY cat, here are a few of our favorite posts of the day:

 For the third year in a row, Park Scholarships won the university’s 8 p.m.
 Most Young Alumni Gifts Challenge.
 Whichever college, program, or fund received the most gifts from graduates of the last ten years (2010-2020) earned a $1,500 bonus.
 Thanks to Park alumni who made more than 150 gifts that hour, Park Scholarships was named the winner.
 Park parent giving was also remarkably strong.
 In addition to the major gifts mentioned above, Park parent giving put the program neck-in-neck with the Division of Academic and Student Affairs during the 9 p.m.
 Most Parent Gifts Challenge, and Park Scholarships narrowly finished in second place.